 - Custom plans for enterprise customers

 Want to build a knowledge base in minutes?
-Start with a free pre-built template. 🚀
+Start with a free template. 🚀

 Notion is a highly customizable documentation tool that combines text, tables, databases, and embeds into a single workspace.
 Think of it as Google Docs meets a lightweight project management tool—with a few extra superpowers.